Understand how Neurodivergent People Interpret the World

-Neurodivergent describes people who sense or interpret their environments in different ways.
+Neurodivergence describes people who sense or interpret their environments in different ways.
 This umbrella term includes people with dyslexia, dysgraphia, ADHD, ADD, OCD, autism, learning differences and other neurological conditions.
-Whether you work, teach, live, or play with someone who walks to the beat of a different drum, this course can help you to understand their view of the world.
+Whether you work, teach, live, or play with someone who walks to the beat of a different drum, this course can help you to understand their view of the world, and learn ways to make the world more inclusive for them.

 Lesson Structure